Saturday, April 28, 2012

 "The Cisco Kid" was a friend of mine...

-1973: Tony Orlando & Dawn remained at #1 with "Tie a Yellow Ribbon Round the Ole Oak Tree".
+1973: Tony Orlando & Dawn remained at #1 with "Tie A Yellow Ribbon Round The Ole Oak Tree".
 War had their biggest hit with "The Cisco Kid" while the Carpenters held steady at 3 with "Sing".
-Vicki Lawrence saw her former #1 "The Night the Lights Went Out in Georgia" drop but Sweet reached #5 with "Little Willy".
-The rest of the Top 10: Stevie Wonder had his 31st hit and 14th career Top 10 song with "You Are the Sunshine of My Life", the Temptations were back with "Masterpiece", Donny Osmond found himself at #8 with "The Twelfth of Never", although few stations played it, Stealers Wheel scored their only Top 10 song with "Stuck in the Middle with You" and the Four Tops finished the list with "Ain't No Woman (Like the One I've Got)".
+Vicki Lawrence saw her former #1 "The Night The Lights Went Out In Georgia" drop but Sweet reached #5 with "Little Willy".
+The rest of the Top 10: Stevie Wonder had his 31st hit and 14th career Top 10 song with "You Are The Sunshine Of My Life", the Temptations were back with "Masterpiece", Donny Osmond found himself at #8 with "The Twelfth Of Never", although few stations played it, Stealers Wheel scored their only Top 10 song with "Stuck In The Middle With You" and the Four Tops finished the list with "Ain't No Woman (Like The One I've Got)".

 "Us and Them" helped Pink Floyd have a #1 album...

 1973: The album Dark Side of the Moon rose to #1 for Pink Floyd.
 It would be the only week the album would top the charts.
 Aloha from Hawai'i via Satellite by Elvis Presley would knock the Floyd off the following week but on this day settled for #2.
 Billion Dollar Babies from Alice Cooper fell from 1-3 with the Best of Bread landing at #4.
-The rest of the Top Ten: Houses of the Holy by Led Zeppelin at #5, War's The World Is a Ghetto, Masterpiece from the Temptations at 7, the Soundtrack to "Lady Sings the Blues" by Diana Ross falling to #8, the Beatles/1962-1966 moving from 23-9 and the Beatles/1967-1970 jumping from 24-10.
+The rest of the Top 10: Houses of the Holy by Led Zeppelin at #5, War's The World Is a Ghetto, Masterpiece from the Temptations at 7, the Soundtrack to "Lady Sings the Blues" by Diana Ross falling to #8, the Beatles/1962-1966 moving from 23-9 and the Beatles/1967-1970 jumping from 24-10.

 1975: John Lennon was a guest on Johnny Carson's The Tonight Show.